THE TENNESSEE REAL ESTATE LAW AND PRACTICE SECTION OF THE 2020 CHAMBERS USA REGIONAL REAL ESTATE GUIDE WAS ORIGINALLY PUBLISHED HERE.

 - the FedEx Logistics headquarters in downtown Memphis;

-- the Broadwest project, an approximately USD490 million mixed-use development in downtown Nashville;
+- the Broadwest project, an approximately USD540 million mixed-use development in downtown Nashville;

-- the One Beale project in downtown Memphis, an approximately USD150 million mixed-use project;
+- the One Beale project in downtown Memphis, an approximately USD225 million mixed-use project;

 - the Fifth & Broadway project, an approximately USD450 million mixed-use development in downtown Nashville;

-- the Union Row project, a USD950 million mixed-use project in downtown Memphis;
+- the Union Row project, an approximately USD1 billion mixed-use project in downtown Memphis;

 - the USD2 billion expansion of the St. Jude Children’s Research Hospital, including a USD412 million research tower, in downtown Memphis;

-The primary effects from the recent Tax Cuts and Jobs Act (the ‘new tax act’) on real estate investment and development are as follows:
+The primary effects from the Tax Cuts and Jobs Act adopted in 2017 (the “2017 tax act”) on real estate investment and development are as follows:

 - the allowance for non-C Corporation taxpayers to deduct up to 20% of their qualified business income earned through pass-through businesses;